top of page

 WorshipWe remain committed to deepening our love for the Eucharist.
 Each Thursday, we have Eucharistic Adoration after the 8:15 a.m.
 Mass until 12:00 noon.
 Our Adoration Chapel is also open during weekday office hours for anyone who wishes to spend quiet time in prayer before the Lord.
 Last September, we completed a parish-wide formation series, “Loving the Mass, Loving Jesus: A Four-Weekend Journey Through the Parts of the Mass,” helping us grow in our understanding of the Holy Eucharist and in recognizing Christ’s transforming presence in our lives.

-OutreachAs we enter the holiday season, there are many opportunities to share your blessings with others, especially those in need within our parish and beyond.
-Please check our Giving Tree and Gift Card Donation Box in the church to see how you can help.
-We also continue our ongoing ministries such as the St.Vincent de Paul outreach, the Tijuana Mission Trip, monthly Masses in neighboring nursing facilities, and our grief support group.
-In addition, we will soon begin a new outreach to our seniors, extending care and presence to our elders in the community.
+Outreach: We continue our ongoing ministries such as the St. Vincent de Paul outreach, the Tijuana Mission Trip, monthly Masses in neighboring nursing facilities, and our Grief Support Group.
+In addition, we will soon begin a new outreach to our seniors (January 27), extending care and presence to our elders in the community.

-FormationFaith formation remains central to our mission.
-We continue to offer weekly Scripture Studies and faith sharing groups for both men and women.
+FormationFaith Formation remains central to our mission.
+We continue to offer weekly Scripture Studies and Faith Sharing groups for both men and women.
 In our Catechetical Ministry (CM) family, we have also started a weekly catechism session with CM parents—a wonderful opportunity for parents to renew their faith while their children are in catechism class.
 Everyone is welcome to join!

 Youth and Young AdultsOur Youth Ministry continues to meet every Sunday at 11:15 a.m., offering a space for prayer, community, and service.
-We are also proud to share that one of our youth coordinators, Irene George, was recently honored by the Diocese with the Saints in the City Award—a recognition of her dedicated ministry and witness of faith.

 In the meantime, we invite everyone to participate in the many activities and ministries of our parishEach gathering, prayer, and act of service is a step in nourishing your faith and growing as a disciple of Christ.